dennis-dko/OpenAICmd/README.md

 # OpenAICmd
-This application is a tool to communicate with ChatGPT.
+This application is a tool to communicate with ChatGPT via Commandline.